SonarSoftwareInc/importer/README.md

 `$results = $importer->importTokenizedCreditCards("/home/simon/tokenizedCards.csv");`

 ### Importing untokenized credit cards
-To import untokenized credit cards, call the function **importUntokenizedCreditCards** on the Importer class, passing in the path to a properly formatted CSV file with untokenized credit card data.
-You will need to manipulate your data into the appropriate format before importing, by using the untokenized credit card template in the templates folder.

 Before using this function, **please ensure you have configured your credit card processor inside Sonar!**

 If you currently store untokenized credit card data, you should use this function to import it. **Please be mindful of your PCI compliance obligations when handling untokenized payment method data.** Once the data is entered into Sonar, it will be tokenized - Sonar does not store any untokenized payment method information.